Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 All of this logic is defined in one place and will be applied on your project which makes it simple to scale up your project, especially as business needs arise.
 Later on, we will learn how to use macros from a package and see how those macros help us write SQL quickly.

 25. Now we need to apply another operational macro.
 This time, this macro will add a [query tag](https://docs.getdbt.com/reference/resource-configs/snowflake-configs#query-tags) for every dbt run in the Snowflake history.
-To do this, we’ll create a file in the “macros” folder called query_tag.sql.
+To do this, we’ll create a file in the “macros” folder called `query_tag.sql`.

 26. Copy and paste the following code.
 This provides the ability to add an additional level of transparency by automatically setting Snowflake query_tag to the name of the model it is associated with.